GaspardMacaux/Documentation_app/docs/source/introduction_app/installation.rst

    :alt: Pipeline illustration

-5. Once downloaded, click on the play button
+6. Once downloaded, click on the play button

 .. image:: ../_static/images/introduction/docker_launch.png
    :width: 90%
    :align: center
    :alt: Pipeline illustration

-6. It will open a pop-up, where you can enter the name of the docker image and most importantly you will need to set the display port on 3838:3838
+7. It will open a pop-up, where you can enter the name of the docker image and most importantly you will need to set the display port on 3838:3838

 .. image:: ../_static/images/introduction/docker_run.png
    :width: 90%
    :align: center
    :alt: Pipeline illustration

-7. Wait that all packages are loaded.
+8. Wait that all packages are loaded.

 .. image:: ../_static/images/introduction/docker_launch.png
    :width: 90%
    :align: center
    :alt: Pipeline illustration

-8. Now click on 3838:3838 displayed in blue or go in your web browser and go to: ``http://localhost:3838``
+9. Now, go to the containers tab and click on 3838:3838 displayed in blue or go in your web browser and go to: ``http://localhost:3838``

 .. image:: ../_static/images/introduction/docker_start.png
    :width: 90%